 This process has no effect on the existence of public rights of way already shown on the definitive map or otherwise shown to carry public rights, including by deemed dedication by virtue of 20 years use, before the highway statement and map was deposited.
 Please note that this process does not apply to cases where an application to record a public right of way is based on historical documentary evidence.

-Until the 2013 Act it has not been possible to make declarations to assist in the protection of land from registration as a town or village green.
-However landowner statements were introduced on 1 October 2013 and allow landowners to prevent such registrations.
+Until the 2013 Act it has not been possible to make declarations to assist in the protection of land from registration as a town or village green, however landowner statements were introduced on 1 October 2013 and allow landowners to prevent such registrations.

 Section 15 of the 2013 Act inserts sections 15A and 15B into the Commons Act 2006.
-Section 15A allows a landowner to deposit a landowner statement accompanied by a map (of scale not less than 1:10,560) which brings to an end any period of recreational use of the land 'as of right' to which the statement and map relate, provided they have been deposited before there has been 20 years recreational use.
+Section 15A allows a landowner to deposit a landowner statement accompanied by a map (of scale not less than 1:10,560) which brings to an end any period of recreational use of the land 'as of right' to which the statement and map relate, provided they have been deposited before there have been 20 years recreational use.
 The effect of this statement is to interrupt any such period of use of the land shown on the map and described in the statement.

 Section 13 of the 2013 Act changed the process to allow you to make a single application to prevent your land being recorded both as highway on the definitive map and registered as a town or village green.
 There is now a prescribed form that can be used for either or both deposits.